marczaku/301-cpp-basics/cpp/1-hello-world.md

 </details>

 - Reads human-readable CPU-instructions
-- Converts them into numeric machine code understood by the CPU.
+- Converts them into numeric machine code executable by the CPU.
 - `relocatable`: memory addresses at which the code resides have not been determined, yet
 - `unlinked`: external references to functions and global data outside of the translation unit have not yet been resolved

 ### Linker

-#### A: Group into Library
+#### A: Group into Static Library

 - Input: Multiple Object Files
-- Output: One Library File
+- Output: One Static Library File `.lib`

 Grouping multiple Object-Files into a library
 - Is done for convenience